-Although all the varieties of Rubber plants are toxic because all of them release sap on breakage.
+Although all the varieties of Rubber plants, including the Japanese Rubber plant, are toxic because they release sap on breakage.

-The American Rubber plant is often called Baby Rubber Plant.
-It goes by Peperomia Obtusifolia as a scientific name for your better identification.
+The American Rubber plant, often called Baby Rubber Plant, goes by Peperomia Obtusifolia as a scientific name.

-You do not want to see your fur babies in pain once they ingest toxic plants.
-Hence, you can easily coexist with Rubber plants and your cat in harmony with some guidance.
+You can easily coexist with Rubber plants and your cat in harmony with safety and proper guidance.